migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

 Researched Panoptics protocol, a perpetual options trading protocol utilizing Uniswap v3.
 Began deploying `PanopticFactory.sol` and `PanopticPool.sol` to enable options trading.

 ---
+2024-06-28 Fri: Panoptics app finally up.
+Referencing the frontend to replicate.
+Continued frontend work.

 2024-06-27 Thu: Panoptics app has been down since yesterday.
 Reached out to the team again to get access.
+Began working on frontend to interact with the smart contracts.

 2024-06-26 Wed: Began to work on the frontend for Panoptics.
 Reached out to their core team to see if their interface is open sourced.